fancidev/qtinter/docs/reference.rst

    In addition to asyncio's :external:ref:`asyncio-event-loop-methods`, this class defines the following methods for Qt interop:

+   .. method:: call_next(callback, *args, context=None) -> asyncio.Handle:

+      Schedule *callback* to be called with *args* and *context* right after the current callback completes.
+This method must be called from within a callback or coroutine.

+      Unless the current callback raises :exc:`KeyboardInterrupt` or :exc:`SystemExit`, *callback* is guaranteed to be called in the same loop iteration (without additional polling or interleaved code).

+      If this method is called multiple times, the callbacks will be invoked in reverse order (i.e. last-in-first-out).

    .. method:: run_task(coro: typing.Coroutine, *, name: typing.Optional[str] = None) -> asyncio.Task

       Create an :external:class:`asyncio.Task` wrapping the coroutine